xiaobw95/Parkinson_Classification_Based_on_Demographic_Information_and_Voice_Features/README.md

 Using demographic information and GeMAPS extracted features of voice to classify a patient diagnosed with Parkinson’s disease.
 I started with demogrphics data (~80% negative cases), testing different classification methods (achieved ~90% accuracy), and then went on combining with voice features (~60% negative cases).
 Finally, I used a hierarchical regularized logistic regression and achieved 90% accuracy and 86% recall.

-Also, I packed the combined data to a simple neural network (single hidden layer with some dropout, mini batch and scale adjustment), I set the estimated parameter of logistic regression with demographic data as initial weights and it turned out to be a tiny improvement (achieved ~90% accuracy and ~80% callback).
+Also, I packed the combined data to a simple neural network (single hidden layer with some dropout, mini batch and scale adjustment), I set the estimated parameter of logistic regression with demographic data as initial weights and it turned out to be a tiny improvement (achieved ~90% accuracy and ~80% recall).

 ## Organization